emeline-simon/sandbox/README.md

 This space contains random experimental, exploratory, and practice-oriented projects.

-Projects here are informal and unrelated to my professional career or portfolio.
+Projects here are informal and unrelated to my professional career.